 The proper planting depth for spring-flowering bulbs is important for overall plant health as well as ensuring the bulbs will bloom.
 Different types of flowering bulbs need to be planted at different depths, but a good general rule of thumb is to plant the bulb at three times the height of the bulb.
 So, for example, if your bulb is 2 inches tall, you'd plant it 6 inches deep.
-Another general rule is that large bulbs should be about 8 inches deep, while smaller bulbs should be about 5 inches deep.
+Another general rule is that large bulbs should be about eight inches deep, while smaller bulbs should be about five inches deep.

 Ideal Planting Depth by Bulb Type